New York Mets: Television

 Announcers Keith Hernandez and Gary Cohen in the SNY broadcast booth at Citi Field in 2019.

 The majority of Mets games are carried by SportsNet New York (SNY), a joint venture of the Mets and NBC Sports Regional Networks launched in 2006.
 The primary play-by-play announcer is Gary Cohen, with former Mets Keith Hernandez and Ron Darling working as the primary color commentators.
-Steve Gelbs serves as the field reporter for most games, and would periodically fill in for Cohen on play-by-play.
-Todd Zeile, Jerry Blevins, and Daniel Murphy also occasionally fill in as color commentators on select games.
+Steve Gelbs serves as the field reporter for most games and as an alternate play-by-play announcer behind Cohen.
+Todd Zeile, Jerry Blevins, and Daniel Murphy also appear as color commentators on select games.

 Cohen had called Mets' games on the radio since 1989, moving to television upon the establishment of SNY in 2006.
 Hernandez had previously worked as a color commentator on the Mets' television broadcasts since 1998, and Darling as a broadcaster and color commentator for the Oakland Athletics and the Washington Nationals.
 From 2007 to 2015, Kevin Burkhardt served as a field reporter and fill-in play-by-play announcer on SNY broadcasts before moving to Fox Sports full time.

 For the twenty years following the team's inception in 1962, Mets' games were simulcasted on radio and television.
 Until 1978, almost all Mets games were called by the trio of Lindsey Nelson, Bob Murphy, and Ralph Kiner on both radio and television.
 Nelson left the broadcast after the 1978 season and was replaced by Steve Albert, with Murphy assuming the primary play-by-play duties.

 In 1982, when the team separated its radio and television broadcasts, Kiner became the lead television play-by play voice of the Mets, with Tim McCarver, Fran Healy, and Rusty Staub among those working as color commentators.
 Gary Thorne, who had previously been a radio announcer for the Mets, joined the television broadcast in 1994 as a secondary play-by-play announcer.

 In 1996, Thorne and Howie Rose began splitting the primary play-by-play duties, with Kiner scaling back his workload to a color commentary role.
 Over the next few years, former Mets Tom Seaver and Keith Hernandez would also begin working as color commentators.
 Thorne left the broadcast in 2003, at which point Ted Robinson, Matt Loughlin, and Dave O'Brien began alternating play-by-play duties with Rose until he departed for the Mets' radio booth the following year in 2004.

 The team has broadcast games over-the-air on WPIX since 1999, and still airs approximately thirty SNY-produced telecasts on the station per season.
 Games on WPIX are syndicated across New York and Connecticut to WCCT-TV (Hartford, CT), WCWN/WRGB (Albany, NY), WYCI (Saranac Lake, NY), WSYT-MY43 (Syracuse, NY), WPNY-LD (Utica, NY), WICZ-DT2 (Binghamton, NY), WQMY (Williamsport, PA), WOLF-DT3 (Scranton, PA) and WHAM-DT2 (Rochester, NY).